MicrosoftDocs/ai-builder/ai-builder-docs/flow-sentiment-analysis.md

    > ![Template settings screen](media/sentiment-analysis-template2.png "Dynamic content on the settings screen")

-If you want this field to be visible in your email grid view, follow these steps:
+If you want this column to be visible in your email grid view, follow these steps:

-1. Go to the view/form designer, and add the custom field you created in step 1 of the preceding procedure<!--Is this what "prerequisite step" means?-->.
+1. Go to the view/form designer, and add the custom column you created in step 1 of the preceding procedure.
 For information about how to add the column to your view, see [Add a column to your view](/dynamics365/customerengagement/on-premises/customize/create-edit-views-app-designer#add-a-column-to-your-view).

 1. Then add a field to the form.
 For details, see [Add a field to a form](/dynamics365/customerengagement/on-premises/customize/add-field-form).